limengdu/Seeed_24GHz_Human_Static_Presence_Module_Lite/README.md

 !!!Note
     Human Movement Parameters: human movement amplitude values.
 The Human Movement Parameters is **0** when no one is in the space, **1-5** when someone is present and stationary, and **2-100** when the body is in motion (the greater the motion amplitude the closer the body motion parameter is).
-    This means that if you feel that the results of the radar recognition do not meet your expectations, you can output information about the presence of the human body by customising the judgement of the Human Movement Parameters.
+    This means that if you feel that the results of the Sensor recognition do not meet your expectations, you can output information about the presence of the human body by customising the judgement of the Human Movement Parameters.

 If you want to stop the crazy output of the Human Movement Parameters on the serial port, enter the parameter `false` and you will then be able to see clean body status information on the serial port.

 <div align=center><img width = 600 src="https://files.seeedstudio.com/wiki/Radar_MR24HPCB1/3.png"/></div>

 !!!Tip
     You may not see content printed on the serial monitor for a longer period of time, this may be normal.
-The algorithm built into the radar is such that information is only output when the motion state of the monitored object changes.
+The algorithm built into the Sensor is such that information is only output when the motion state of the monitored object changes.
 If you have been stationary after the upload procedure, you may wish to get up and move around and observe the effect.

 There is also the possibility that the data you received differs from the information in the data shown in the two images above.
 Then you may have switched on the Open Underlying Message output switch.